 After I left Carnegie Mellon I went to work for Z-Code, which made e-mail software called Z-Mail.
 No sooner did I start there, trying to convey the wonders of the Andrew system to my new coworkers, than the MIME standard appeared, and Z-Code went to work making Z-Mail MIME-aware.
 Thus by Nathaniel’s efforts was my career not only begun but perpetuated.
 I write e-mail software professionally to this day.

 Nowadays users think nothing of sending e-mail with pictures, spreadsheets, and even movies attached, and being unable to receive and view them properly is now the rare exception and not the rule.
 But the infrastructure is largely the same as it was in 1992.
 At bottom, e-mail messages are still arranged as short lines of ASCII text.
-Only MIME makes possible such wonders as Korean Viagra image spam.
+Only MIME makes possible such wonders as Asian Viagra image spam.